0liveiraVictor/postgres-dbms-in-docker-container/README.md

 A Docker image is a lightweight package that contains everything needed to run a software application.
 The image package is a set of packaged files, organized into layers, that represent the filesystem required to execute an application.

-To run an application within the Docker context, an image must be used to build the instance in which the application will run; this instance is called a 'container.'
+To run an application within the Docker context, an image must be used to build the instance in which the application will run; this instance is called a 'container'.
 Therefore, by definition, every Docker container has a base image that created it.

 Docker images can be defined in a file called `Dockerfile`.
 An image can be built entirely from scratch or use other Docker images as a base for constructing its own.
 In general, the main characteristics of an image are: